microsoft/language-server-protocol/protocol.md

 >#### New: <a name="initialized"></a>Initialized Notification

 The initialized notification is sent from the client to the server after the client received the result of the `initialize` request but before the client is sending any other request or notification to the server.
 The server can use the `initialized` notification for example to dynamically register capabilities.
+The `initialized` notification may only be sent once.

 _Notification_:
 * method: 'initialized'